 Participant investment usage

 Participant usage of loans and withdrawals

+Helping plans and participants get on the right path in these four areas can greatly impact a participant's ability to save adequately for a financially secure retirement.
 With the information provided in the Plan Health Review, plan sponsors receive a view into the actions needed to optimize the performance of their plan and the savings habits of their employees.
 Steps such as adjusting plan design, changing investment options or further educating employees about the value of participation and maximizing their contributions can dramatically improve plan performance and employee retirement readiness.